 For those who can not or do not want to buy their own vehicle: do not panic!
 Australia has a large network of public transport, which is also relatively cheap.
 Travelling by bus or train can be fun, but it will take you a bit more time.
 Constantly meeting other travellers and locals is a great way to discover the country too.
 Long bus and train travel offer a great opportunity to meet interesting people and maybe even find fellow travellers for your trip.
 In this article, we show you how to travel through Australia without your own car.

 Traveling by bus in Australia

 If you don’t have your own car or any other vehicle, there are many offers to travel by bus through Australia.
 Long-distance buses are called “coaches”.
 They are well-organised, clean and comfortable.
-These trips are quite long (for example Sydney – Melbourne: 12 hours), but also inexpensive (from $65).
+These trips are quite long (for example Sydney – Melbourne: 12 hours), but also more inexpensive than other modes of transport (from $100).
 Coaches usually have air conditioning, toilet, adjustable seats, play movies and have a Wi-Fi connection and USB charger available.

 The two largest companies are Greyhound and Firefly.
 Both companies offer “Hop on Hop off” tickets.
 If you buy this ticket for example for the Sydney – Cairns route you can make as many stops as you want on the way – even for several days or weeks.